-Dimension Energy—a leader in the community-scale solar and clean energy sectors committed to democratizing access to clean energy—recently unveiled its new brand via a redesigned website.
-This comprehensive brand evolution underscores Dimension Energy’s emergent presence since its founding in 2018 to a now firmly established innovator in the industry, showcasing the firm’s community impacts, forward-thinking business model, and exceptional growth.
+Dimension Energy—a leader in the community-scale solar energy sector committed to democratizing access to clean energy—recently unveiled its new brand via a redesigned website.
+This comprehensive brand evolution underscores Dimension Energy’s emergent presence since its founding in 2018 to a firmly established innovator in the industry, showcasing the firm’s community impact, forward-thinking business model and exceptional growth.

 Dimension’s new visual identity emphasizes differentiation.
 In a sector where many competitors lean toward nonprofit sensibilities, Dimension Energy’s brand instead reflects a pragmatic, business-first approach with an industrial and bold aesthetic.